espressif/esp-idf/docs/en/esp32s2beta.rst

   idf.py menuconfig

 .. important:: There are 3 versions of ESP32-S2 Beta engineering sample available with different Wi-Fi PHYs.
-The correct setting must be chosen in the project setting ``CONFIG_ESP32S2_BETA_CHIP_VERSION`` (found under Component Config -> ESP32S2-specific) for Wi-Fi to work correctly.
-If the selected version doesn't match the chip then Wi-Fi performance may be very poor, or the chip may crash when initializing Wi-Fi.
-If unsure which version you have, please contact Espressif.
+They can be identified by the marking on the chip itself.
+The project must be configured to match the chip via the project setting "ESP32-S2 Beta chip version" (``CONFIG_ESP32S2_BETA_CHIP_VERSION``).
+This can be found under Component Config -> ESP32S2-specific.
+If the project setting doesn't match the chip then Wi-Fi performance may be very poor, or the chip may crash when initializing Wi-Fi.

 Build and flash the project as usual, for example::